 But it is different for small businesses.

 False claims can threaten small businesses as everyone puts their blood, sweat, and time into keeping the company afloat.
-Unfortunately, when businesses run on thin margins, these kinds of fraud can also negatively impact small business accounting and business financials.
+When businesses run on thin margins, theft and fraud can negatively impact small business accounting and business financials.
 That's why small businesses, for example like restaurants, should have good restaurant accounting software along with other tools to ensure they have control over their business finances.

 Now let’s take a quick look at the other side of expense fraud: